Australia—Engineering and Computer Science in Sydney

 - About Australia

 - Research Your Destination

 Students will live in shared apartments with access to a kitchen, and will have to share bathrooms and other facilities.
 Location and proximity to internships will vary based on individual placements.
 Coin-op laundry facilities are located a short walk away from the apartment.
 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

-No meals are included.
+Other than a group welcome dinner and group farewell dinner, no meals are included.
 Students will need to cook/buy their own meals/groceries.
 There will be grocery stores near accommodations.